 Rain caps are available for the discharge end of vertical exhaust pipes.
 The rain cap clamps onto the end of the pipe and opens due to exhaust discharge force from the generator set.
-When the generator set is stopped, the rain cap automatically closes, protecting the exhaust system from rain, snow, etc. Check the rain cap periodically for proper operation (cap is not stuck closed).
+When the generator set is stopped, the rain cap automatically closes, protecting the exhaust system from rain, snow, etc. Check the rain cap periodically for proper operation (cap is not stuck open or closed).

 Use a section of flexible exhaust pipe between the engine and remainder of exhaust system.
 Support exhaust system to eliminate weight applied to engine exhaust outlet elbow/turbocharger connection.
+The flexible exhaust pipe section is used to eliminate vibration.
+Do not use to compensate for misalignment of exhaust components.